Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 ### Milestone 5 - Maintenance

-Node maintenance, updates and security, further features that will come with development of FVM.
+Node and realy application maintenance, updates and security, further features that will come with development of FVM.
 * Team: N/A
 * Estimates: N/A